City, University of London are delighted to offer students exciting scholarship opportunities across the journalism department.

 - A research proposal of no more than 500 words, examining an important topic in business, financial or economic journalism, and explaining how you would approach it.

-The deadline for Overseas applicants is 01 April 2019.
+The deadline for Overseas and EU applicants is 14 May 2021.

 Applications must be submitted electronically, with the subject line Marjorie Deane studentships, attention Martin Chivers, MA Financial Journalism course administrator at Martin.Chivers.email@example.com.